 SQL WHERE

-Summary: in this tutorial, you will learn how to use the SQL WHERE clause to filter rows based on specified conditions.
+Summary: in this tutorial, you will learn how to use the SQL WHERE clause to filter rows based on one or more conditions.

-To select specific rows from a table, you use a WHERE clause in the SELECT statement.
-The following illustrates the syntax of the WHERE clause in the SELECT statement:
+To select specific rows from a table based on one or more conditions, you use the WHERE clause in the SELECT statement.

 SELECT